 I happened to be in an understaffed office, the only one under 25, and with something to prove.
 Corporate America calls this a “lean” business.
 The first time I heard this, I imagined a trading floor with overly-fit 50-somethings working hard to close deals and even harder in the gym.
 I was wrong.
 If you hear this in your next interview, consider it with a reverse correlation to low body fat, full hairlines, and mental sanity.

 It’s funny what a lack of sleep will do to your brain!
 Simple tasks seem nauseatingly complex, loved ones are adversaries and your time, and how you choose to spend it, becomes increasingly self-important.
-Not sleeping, and all the discomfort will drive you to question what you’re really doing: your career choices, your essence, and even your spirituality.
+Not sleeping, and all the discomfort, will drive you to question what you’re really doing: your career choices, your essence, and even your spirituality.

 Meditation truly changed my life.
 By taking a few minutes to sit with my thoughts, watch objectively as they pass and focus on my breathing as a point of detachment from chaotic internal chatter, I was hit with sensations of restoration, clarity, and acceptance.

 Like nearly 26 million other people, I downloaded the meditation app Calm and became enamored with its user experience, soothing sound and impact of its content.
-It created a convenient venue to develop a regular practice, regardless of work-life balance, to learn, develop and appreciate a newfound aptitude that was quickly improving my quality of life.
+It created a convenient venue to develop a regular practice, regardless of work-life balance, and to learn, develop and appreciate a newfound aptitude that was quickly improving my quality of life.

 The only challenge was finding a place at work.
-I would try to meditate before but I was waking up at an already ungodly hour and finding time after 11 pm was next to impossible.
-Meditating in empty conference rooms seemed logical, I was just awkwardly interrupted by colleagues, and doing it out in the open, or at my desk, seemed a bit too outwardly “zen”.
+I would try to meditate before but I was already waking up at an ungodly hour and finding time after 11 pm was next to impossible.
+Meditating in empty conference rooms seemed logical, I was just awkwardly interrupted by colleagues, and doing it out in the open, or at my desk, seemed a bit too outwardly “zen.”

 I began regularly retreating, usually a few minutes after I arrived, to my car.
-But, mornings quickly became too chaotic that as soon as I showed my face, it was hard to get out of dodge and being gone, even for fifteen minutes, would have raised “questions” in a high-attrition environment.
+But mornings quickly became so chaotic that as soon as I showed my face, it was hard to get out of dodge and being gone, even for fifteen minutes, would have raised “questions” in a high-attrition environment.
 What became more frequent, was meditating alone at night, in my car, in the garage.
 In order to get Calm through the Bluetooth, I had to keep the car running.
 I didn’t realize the picture I was painting until 1:47 am on a Wednesday when a 71-year old parking attendant, furiously pounded on my window attempting to pry the door off as if the car was trapped at the bottom of the Hudson in January quickly filling with icy water.

 After reassuring a new friend, and the epitome of a good Samaritan, I realized the absurdity far-extended the embarrassing situation.
 How did it make any sense that offices are stocked with amenities like nap rooms, ping-pong tables, and craft beer but there was nothing for the preservation of mental health, balance, or personal sustainability?
 I was trying to work harder, not escape my job, by taking time for myself to later return with a renewed sense of focus.